Peter Sonski 2024 presidential campaign

-The American Solidarity Party candidate for 2024 was Peter Sonski, a former radio host, journalist and U.S. Marine.
-Sonski won the ASP primary and nomination of the party for President of the United States on June 3, 2023.
-The primary was conducted by an online members' vote.
-The vice presidential nominee, Lauren Onak, was selected by Sonski before the national convention in early July in Plano, Texas, and she was formally nominated.
-The party was on the ballot in Arkansas, Alaska, Florida, Ohio, Hawaii, Louisiana and Mississippi and was a registered write-in option in a further 36 states.
+The American Solidarity Party candidate for the 2024 U.S. presidential election was Peter Sonski, a former radio host, journalist and Marine.
+Sonski won the ASP primary and party nomination for President of the United States on June 3, 2023.
+The primary was conducted by an online member vote.
+Vice-presidential nominee Lauren Onak was selected by Sonski before she was formally nominated at the national convention in early July in Plano, Texas.
+The party was on the ballot in Arkansas, Alaska, Florida, Ohio, Hawaii, Louisiana and Mississippi, and was a registered write-in option in 36 other states.

 Background

-The American Solidarity Party, founded in 2011, first contested a presidential campaign in 2016 getting ballot access to one state and earning 6,697 votes.
-In 2020 they were on the ballot on 8 states and received 42,305 votes.
-For their 2024 attempt it was announced on June 2, 2023, that Peter Sonski had won their party's online primary, which lasted from May 24 to June 1 of that year, in which all ASP members could vote.
-Sonski was nominated in the first round of ranked-choice voting with 52%.
-Sonski then selected Lauren Onak as his vice president, who was then officially nominated via unanimous consent of the delegates at the national convention.
+The American Solidarity Party, founded in 2011, first contested a presidential campaign in 2016; it obtained ballot access in one state, and received 6,697 votes.
+In 2020, the party was on the ballot on eight states and received 42,305 votes.
+It was announced on June 2, 2023, that Sonski had won the ASP online primary for the 2024 election.
+All ASP members could vote in the primary, which was held from May 24 to June 1.
+Sonski was nominated in the first round of ranked-choice voting with 52 percent of the vote.
+He then selected Lauren Onak as his vice president, who was nominated by unanimous consent of the delegates at the national convention.